 Consider the letters Y, H, and T, and a set of associated 3D models.

-- The letter H is a little more complicated but if the centre bridge is under 5mm it can be printed without support and without sagging.
+- The letter H is a little more complicated but if the center bridge is under 5mm, it can be printed without support or any sagging.
 Over 5mm and support will be required.
-For this example the centre bridge is over 5mm and support is needed.
+For this example, the center bridge is over 5mm and support is needed.

 - The letter T requires support for the arms of the letter.
 There is nothing for the outer arms to be printed on and the material will just fall down without support.

-The image below illustrates YHT with the support material shown in light grey.
+The image below illustrates YHT with the support material shown in light gray.

 The downside of FDM support material

-Furthermore support requires additional printing material and therefore incurs additional costs.
-The support also needs removed creating more work for the 3D printing service provider which can also increase the total cost of the print job.
+Furthermore, support requires additional printing material and therefore incurs additional costs.
+The support also needs removal, creating more work for the 3D printing service provider which can also increase the total cost of the print job.